petersem/sanitiser/README.md

 SOMEVALUE=true
 B_API_KEY=abc123efg456`

-If you wanted to publish this with the secrets removed, the add a # %secret comment above any line you need sanitised
+If you wanted to publish this with the secrets removed, the add a `# *secret*` comment above any line you need sanitised

 `# %secret
 S_API_KEY=abc123efg456